kwingfi24/Pi_in_the_Sky/PLANNING.md

 ### Lauching Device

 ## Schedule
+We have planned for this project to last for 15 and a half weeks.
+Starting on Feb 1 (Including planning time) and ending on May 19.
+Presentation day is _.
 - [ ] Initial Design (paper) including any measurements - Tues, Feb 8
 - [ ] Accelerometer and OLED Display - Mon, Feb 14
 - [ ] Pi Camera with button - Thurs, Feb 17